SpaceAbleOrg/symplectic-hnn/README.md

 The [release v1.0](https://github.com/SpaceAbleOrg/symplectic-hnn/releases/tag/v1.0) contains the synthetic datasets as well as the trained models that we used for the article.
 The datasets are pickled Python dictionaries (`*.shnndata`), which should be unpickled manually.
-Whereas the trained models' `state_dict` was saved together with the used arguments via `torch.save` in a `*.tar` file.
+Contrarily, the trained models' `state_dict` was saved together with the used arguments via `torch.save` in a `*.tar` file.
 This file can simply be loaded by ```HNN.load``` through specification of the correct arguments (i.e. name, the loss type, the value of h and, if applicable, the noise strength) that were initially used to train the model.